Epoxy vs Polyaspartic Costs: Which Is More Affordable Long-Term?

 2. Industrial-Grade Strength

 Our coatings were initially developed for heavy-duty commercial environments, such as factories and warehouses.
 We have perfected them for residential use.
-This is why, when you compare polyaspartic vs. epoxy durability Our product is the clear winner for your garage, patio, or basement.
+This is why, when you compare polyaspartic vs. epoxy durability, our product is the clear winner for your garage, patio, or basement.

 3. Extra Protection for the Outdoors